zstumgoren/data-driven-news/src/_includes/bna/2021/assignments/js-browser-tools-and-dom.md

 Then work through the following:

 * Create a public GitHub repo called `bna-2021-dom-practice`
 * Read and work through the exercises in the MDN [Manipulating Documents](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Manipulating_documents). **Stop just before** _Active learning: A dynamic shopping list_.
-You should end up with two HTML files in your new repo and a single image: `dom-example.html` and `window-resize-example.html` and `dinosaur.png`
+You should end up with two HTML files in your new repo and two images: `dom-example.html` and `window-resize-example.html`,  along with `bgtile.png` and `dinosaur.png`
 * Commit these files to your repo and push to GitHub
 * Submit the URL to the repo via Canvas